VladimirMarkelov/ttdl/README.md

 ### Precompiled binaries

-For Windows and Ubuntu you can download precompiled binaries from (Release page)[https://github.com/VladimirMarkelov/ttdl/releases].
+For Windows and Ubuntu you can download precompiled binaries from [Release page](https://github.com/VladimirMarkelov/ttdl/releases).

 * Windows binary works on Windows 7 or newer Windows.
 * Ubuntu binary tested on Ubuntu 16 but should work on Ubuntu 18 (and maybe on other deb-based Linux distributions)